bytesbysophie/sparkify-aws-data-lake/README.md

 ## Project Summary <a name="Project-Sumary"></a>
 The analytics team of the fictional music streaming service Sparkify faces more and more data as the service grows.
 Thus, they now need to move their data warehouse to a data lake solution.
-The technical requirements for this project state, that an etl pipline for a data lake hosted on S3 should be build:
+The technical requirements for this project state, that an etl pipeline for a data lake hosted on S3 should be build:
 1. Data should be extracted from S3
 2. Data should be transformed and inserted into analytics tables using Sparl
 3. The analyitcs tables should be loaded back into S3